Mike Smith (ice hockey, born 1945): Criticisms

 When it comes to the NHL entry draft, Smith has been perceived as favoring Russian players over the physical style types often seen in the North American junior systems.
 Smith made some very questionable draft choices during his final three years as Winnipeg Jets GM, drafting Aaron Ward in 1991, ahead of future stars Peter Forsberg, Brian Rolston, and Alexei Kovalev.
+Ward, who would go on to become to become a solid journeyman defender who played more than 800 games and became Stanley Cup winner with the Red Wings was traded for one year of Paul Ysebaert.
 In 1992, he drafted 25-year-old Sergei Bautin, who had an unremarkable NHL career.
 In 1993, Smith drafted Mats Lindgren, who also made little impact in the NHL.

 Smith was largely responsible for forcing Dale Hawerchuk, the Jets franchise player, out of Winnipeg.
 Years later, Hawerchuk would state "In my era there were two Winnipegs.
 There was the John Ferguson era, which was positive, upbeat, a really community-driven team.
 And then the Mike Smith era, which was negative and pessimistic.
 That ran through the media.
 I thought I'd be a Winnipeg Jet forever, but at the end Mike pretty much made it impossible for me to really push forward with my career there."

 Smith made some questionable trades that would come back to haunt the Jets.
 During the Summer of 1993, Smith would send future Olympian, and Frank J. Selke Trophy winner Kris Draper to the Detroit Red Wings for $1.00.
 Smith would also trade NHL All-Star Phil Housley to the St. Louis Blues for Nelson Emerson and Stephane Quintal.
 On November 25, 1993, Smith would trade star forward Stu Barnes along with a sixth round selection (previously acquired from the St. Louis Blues; Chris Kibermanis) in 1994 to the Florida Panthers for Randy Gilhen.

 Mike Smith was mainly responsible for dismantling a young, and promising Winnipeg Jets team.
 By the time Smith was relieved of his Managing duties in January 1994, the Jets were last in the Western Conference.